TiHAN-Hyderabad/dronecamera-stream-detection/README.md

 * Deployed .yaml script in kubernetes dashboard for the pod to run.
 * After successful running of pod start the client code and open the url in browser.

+### Resources
+* https://youtu.be/Az1MH_e1hVA - to display video in browser
+* https://github.com/ultralytics/yolov5 - to understand and use yolov5 model
+* https://youtu.be/9BnubSbXnRM - to use Flask API